Chris-Sigopt/ShoppingMMLU/README.md

 unzip data.zip -d data/
 ```

 Note that the requirements.txt file uses the correct versions of the libraries for PyTorch 2.6.0.
-Always use the pytorch version associated with your docker image, e.g. if running Synapse v1.19.0 you'd want to be running Pytorch 2.5.1 instead (and then would need to adjust the versions of transformers, sentence_transformers etc you are using).
-Also, Docker synapse versions are generally backwards compatible across a reasonable range of versions: the host OS Synapse version can be a bit ahead of the docker image and everything will still work, but be wary of having a Docker image that is a Synapse version ahead of the host OS, that will often lead to trouble.
+If you are using a different version of the docker container, you might need to adjust the versions in requirements.txt

+Docker synapse versions are generally backwards compatible across a reasonable range of versions: the host OS Synapse version can be a several versions ahead of the docker image and everything will still work, but be wary of having a Docker image that is a Synapse version ahead of the host OS, that will often lead to trouble.

 ### Evaluation on a Single Task
 Suppose you want to evaluate `Vicuna-7B-v1.5` model on the `multiple_choice` task of `asin_compatibility`, you can do the following steps.